← Back to research

 LanguageRuby 3.0+

-DependenciesRaix (AI components), Claude Code CLI (for agent cog)
+DependenciesRaix (AI components), Claude Code CLI or Pi (for agent cog)

 ParallelismConfigurable via map cog